cgspeck/3d_objects/README.md

 ## License

-The contents of this repository is licensed under the [GNU AGPLv3](LICENSE).
+The contents of this repository (except for `trace2scad`) is licensed under the [GNU AGPLv3](LICENSE).

+`trace2scad` is licensed Creative Commons - Attribution, by Hank Dietz, with shell-check linting fixes.